Vizidox/vdx-helper-python/README.md

 * **Tiago Santos** - *Initial work* - [Vizidox](https://vizidox.com)
 * **Joana Teixeira** - *Corrections and improvements* - [Vizidox](https://vizidox.com)
 * **Rita Mariquitos** - *Corrections and improvements* - [Vizidox](https://vizidox.com)

-## License

-All of the code developed in this project belongs to Vizidox Solutions Limited under the ownership of Freddy Elturk and any distribution or use must be authorized and agreed upon previously.